olistic/warriorjs/docs/play/towers.md

 A **tower** is a WarriorJS world.
 In addition to defining levels, towers can also add new abilities, effects, and units to the game.

-WarriorJS CLI ships with a beginner tower built-in.
+WarriorJS CLI ships with an entry-level tower built-in.
 You'll need to install any additional tower you want to play.

 ## Installing Towers